Comedy in the Golden Age of Mexican Cinema

-Comedy in the Golden Age of Mexican cinema is a Mexican film that was popular during "El Porfiriato" which represents the reign of Porfirio Díaz as dictator in Mexico.
+Comedy in the Golden Age of Mexican Cinema is a Mexican era of film popular during "El Porfiriato" which represents the reign of Porfirio Díaz as a dictator in Mexico.

 History

 Film became popular and well known in Mexico during "El Porfiriato" which represents the reign of Porfirio Díaz as dictator in Mexico.
-On August 6, 1896 the first films began to be released and were called/known as "Vistas".
+On August 6, 1896, the first films began to be released and were called/known as "Vistas".
 In other words, views.
 At the time, the Catholic Church and the press were strongly opposed to the "vistas" because of the violence and women that was portrayed.
 They protested against them.
 Another important aspect was the projection of the Mexican Revolution to the public through film.
 It was a way for many to understand what was happening politically.

 Many agree that rather than the Mexican Revolution being a repression for the film industry, it was more of a motivator in the way it portrayed every battle and struggle.
 With the positive energy that the Mexico's film industries was receiving, it began to evolve into "El Cine Sonoro" which translates to the cinema of sound.
 This was the era in which sound was being added into the silent films.
 It was not as successful as many directors and film maker though it would be.
 Many failed to correctly synchronize the audio with the picture.

 Although to some extent it may have been unsuccessful, it is agreeable that it helped revolutionize film in Latin America.
 Mexico's film industry takes its height post "El Cine Sonoro" to what is known as "The Golden Age".
 Many film members consider this one of the most successful eras in the history of Mexican cinema.
 Many recognize the films of this era when they see black and white.
 It is also important to note that the films also portrayed social issues.
 Some of the most influential directors and actors are Emilio Fernández, Raul De Anda, Roberto B. Cervenna, Cantinflas, Vitola, Tin Tan, etc. The focus of this article will be on some of top grossing comedian actors of the time Cantinflas, Tin Tan, Clavillazo and others.